braze-inc/braze-docs/_docs/_user_guide/onboarding_faq.md

 Canvases
 {% endapitags %}

 If you edit some of the steps of a multi-step Canvas, users who were already in the audience but have not received the steps will receive the updated version of the message.
-Note that this will only happen if they haven't been evaulated for the step yet.
+Note that this will only happen if they haven't been evaluated for the step yet.

 For more information on what you can or can't edit after launch, check out [Changing Your Canvas After Launch]({{site.baseurl}}/user_guide/engagement_tools/canvas/create_a_canvas/change_your_canvas_after_launch/).